 71 days or over

 In these Booking Conditions, “force majeure” means any event which we or the supplier of the service(s) in question could not, even with all due care, foresee or avoid.
 Such events will usually include, but are not limited to, war, threat of war, airport closures, airspace closures (as well as other air traffic management decisions which may give rise to long or overnight delays or cancellations of one or more flights), the inability of airline(s) to operate flights as a result of the United Kingdom’s decision to leave the European Union (including the loss or restriction of air traffic or transit rights or the right of airlines(s) to enter any airspace) riot, civil strife, actual or threatened terrorist activity, industrial dispute, natural or nuclear disaster, adverse weather conditions, fire, epidemic, significant risks to human health such as the outbreak of a serious disease at the travel destination, significant building and or road works taking place outside of your accommodation (such as resort development) and all similar events outside our control.
 Except where otherwise expressly stated in these booking conditions, we regret we cannot accept liability or pay any compensation where the performance or prompt performance of our obligations under our agreement with you is prevented or affected by, or you otherwise suffer any damage or loss (as more fully described in the clause entitled ‘Liability’ below) as a result of force majeure.

 COMPLAINTS AND PROBLEMS

 In the unlikely event that you have any reason to complain or experience any problems with your holiday arrangements whilst away, (for example, the accommodation management or transport supplier) it is essential to take up the matter locally with our supplier.
 If they can’t help, you must contact our local agents, using any of the contact options given to you on your arrival or as shown on your travel documentation.
-If you don’t have the services of a local representative or a local agent, or they are not available you must contact our 24 hour USA Helpdesk on 1-414 934 1505.
-Please note we will not reimburse any mobile phone charges to our Helpdesk.
+If you don’t have the services of a local representative or a local agent, or they are not available you must contact our 24 hour USA Helpdesk on (+1) 414 934 1505 straight away.
 Most problems or complaints can be resolved while you are away.
 Until we know about a complaint or problem, we cannot begin to resolve it and it’s difficult and sometimes impossible to properly investigate a complaint if we are not told about it during the holiday or once it’s over.
 Failure to follow the above procedures during your Holiday, may reduce or extinguish any rights you may have to claim compensation from us, or any relevant supplier.
 Any such rights will be reduced or extinguished if, had you followed the above procedures during your Holiday, you or we could have taken steps to reduce any loss or damage suffered or could have entirely prevented it from being suffered.
 If you remain dissatisfied, you must write to us within 28 days of your return to the UK giving full details of your complaint.
 You can submit correspondence via Royal Mail or email us at firstname.lastname@example.org.
 We regret we cannot accept liability for any complaints or claims which do not involve death, personal injury or illness, if you fail to notify the complaint or claim in accordance with this clause.
 For complaints that relate to the airline or to a resort booked excursion, we’ll act as a liaison between you and the supplier to try and assist in resolving the complaint.
 If we can’t help and you want to take matters further, you must contact the supplier directly.

-(2) We will not be responsible for any injury, illness, death, loss, (for example loss of enjoyment), damage, expense, cost or other sum or claim of any description whatsoever which results from any of the following: -the act(s) and/or omission(s) of the person(s) affected or any member(s) of their party or the act(s) and/or omission(s) of a third party not connected with the provision of your holiday and which were unforeseeable or unavoidable or 'force majeure' as defined above.
+(2) We will not be responsible for any injury, illness, death, loss (for example loss of enjoyment), damage, expense, cost or other sum or claim of any description whatsoever which results from any of the following: -the act(s) and/or omission(s) of the person(s) affected or any member(s) of their party or the act(s) and/or omission(s) of a third party not connected with the provision of your holiday and which were unforeseeable or unavoidable or 'force majeure' as defined above.

-(3) Please note, we cannot accept responsibility for any services which do not form part of our contract.
-This includes, for example, any additional services or facilities which your hotel or any other supplier agrees to provide for you where the services or facilities are not advertised by us and we have not agreed to arrange them as part of our contract and any excursion you purchase in resort.
+(3) We cannot accept responsibility for any services which do not form part of our contract.
+This includes any additional services or facilities which your hotel or any other supplier agrees to provide for you where the services or facilities are not advertised by us and we have not agreed to arrange them as part of our contract and any excursion you purchase in resort.
 Please also see clause “Excursions”.
 In addition, regardless of any wording used by us on our website, in any advertising material or elsewhere, we only promise to use reasonable skill and care as set out above and we do not have any greater or different liability to you.

 (4) The promises we make to you about the services we have agreed to provide or arrange as part of our contract - and the laws and regulations of the country in which your claim or complaint occurred - will be used as the basis for deciding whether the services in question had been properly provided.
 If the particular services which gave rise to the claim or complaint complied with local laws and regulations applicable to those services at the time, the services will be treated as having been properly provided.
 This will be the case even if the services did not comply with the laws and regulations of the UK which would have applied had those services been provided in the UK.
 The exception to this is where the claim or complaint concerns the absence of a safety feature which might lead a reasonable holiday maker to refuse to take the holiday in question.
 Please note, however, our obligation is to exercise reasonable skill and care as referred to in clause ‘Liability (1)’.
 We do not make any representation or commitment that all services will comply with applicable local laws and regulations and failure to comply does not automatically mean we have not exercised reasonable skill and care.

 The captain of any aircraft has absolute authority over the aircraft and passengers whilst boarding or in flight.
 The Captain or other authorized airline representatives can refuse to carry anyone if they are deemed unruly, unfit to travel or are a danger to the flight or other passengers.
 If you are refused carriage in these circumstances your holiday contract will terminate immediately.
-We will have no further responsibility or liability to you.
-When you book a holiday with us you accept responsibility for the proper conduct for yourself and your party whilst on holiday.
-If your actions or those of a member of your party cause damage to the accommodation in which you’re staying, or cause delay or diversion to any flight or other means of transportation, you agree to fully indemnify (i.e. compensate or reimburse) us against any claim (including legal costs) made against us by or on behalf of the owners of such accommodation or the operator of such flights or transportation.
+My Tailor-Made Holiday will have no further responsibility or liability to you.
+When you book a holiday with My Tailor-Made Holiday you accept responsibility for the proper conduct for yourself and your party whilst on holiday.
+If your actions or those of a member of your party cause damage to the accommodation in which you’re staying, or cause delay or diversion to any flight or other means of transportation, you agree to fully indemnify (i.e. compensate or reimburse) My Tailor-Made Holiday against any claim (including legal costs) made against My Tailor-Made Holiday by or on behalf of the owners of such accommodation or the operator of such flights or transportation.
 Most people go on holiday for rest and relaxation, so if in our reasonable opinion or in the opinion of any airline pilot, hotel manager, or other person of authority, your behaviour is causing danger, damage to property or affecting the enjoyment of others, we reserve the right to terminate your holiday.
 Should this happen we will not be liable for any refund, compensation or any other costs you may have to pay.
 We cannot accept liability for the behaviour of other people staying at your accommodation or travelling on your flight, or for any facilities/services being withdrawn as a result of their actions.

 We published this brochure and our website information many months in advance.
 Prices, special offers and the hotel and general information are accurate at that time however they may have changed since then.
 We do check the information regularly and we will endeavour to tell you of any known changes or errors when you book.
 If you already have a booking we will advise you of any significant changes as soon as we can.
 Special offers may be limited, and subject to availability, and in some cases restrictions or conditions of eligibility may apply.
 As we do not control the supply of special/free offers they can be withdrawn at any time, so please ask for verification of an advertised offer at the time of booking.
 In addition, there may be some special offers such as a car rental upgrade , airport lounges passes or early booking offers which may apply to your holiday, however to take advantage of the offer you need to let our Reservations Team know at the point of booking as they cannot be added once the booking has been confirmed.